ranenbg/Arduino-FFB-wheel/README.md

 - fw-vXX2 adds support for shift register+HX711
 - fw-vXX3 adds support for shift register+HX711+MC7425 analog DAC

- Here is the complete list of all available options that may be added to any of the above firmware:
+ Here is the complete list of all available options that may be added to any of the above firmware*:
 - "a" pedal axis autocalibration enabled
 - "z" Z-index encoder support
 - "h" Hat Switch support